broeker/spacebook/pages/home.md

 <a class="bg-green-700 hover:bg-blue-600 text-white no-underline px-4 py-2 rounded" href="https://app.netlify.com/start/deploy?repository=https://github.com/broeker/spacebook">Deploy to Netlify!</a>
 </div>

-Once complete, your new spacebook will be available immediately on Netlify and ready for customization and automatic deploys from your shiny new Github repository 👍
+This process will automatically copy the spacebook repository to your own personal Github account.
+Once complete, your new spacebook will be automatically deployed on Netlify and ready for customization. 👍

 ---